frippz/frippz.se/_posts/2016-02-04-deblurring-text-on-hardware-accelerated-elements.md

 }
 {% endhighlight %}

-This has aappeared to have worked nicely in at least Safari 9 and Chrome 48.
+This has appeared to have worked nicely in at least Safari 9 and Chrome 48.
 Some people have recommended to also add `transform: translateY(0);` as well, but I have been unable to confirm that this has any effect whatsoever.
 Your mileage may vary.